marklogic/marklogic-kubernetes/docs/Local_Development_Tutorial.md

   `helm repo add marklogic https://github.com/marklogic/marklogic-kubernetes`
   Additionally create a `values.yaml` file for your installation, like the one found in the repository under `/charts`: https://github.com/marklogic/marklogic-kubernetes/.
 The `values.yaml` file controls configuration for MarkLogic Server running in kubernetes.
   Run `helm install RELEASE_NAME marklogic/marklogic --version=1.0.0-ea1 -f values.yaml` where the `RELEASE_NAME` can be any name you want to use to identify this deployment.
-  For example: `helm install marklogic-local-dev-env marklogic/marklogic --version=1.0.0-ea1`
+  For example: `helm install marklogic-local-dev-env marklogic/marklogic --version=1.0.0-ea1 -f values.yaml`
 ## Installing Multiple MarkLogic Hosts to Minikube
 To create a MarkLogic cluster in Minikube, change the `replicaCount` in the `values.yaml` file to 3, or any other odd number to avoid the [split brain problem](https://help.marklogic.com/Knowledgebase/Article/View/119/0/start-up-quorum-and-forest-level-failover).
 Then follow the procedure outlined in the [Installing a Single MarkLogic Host to Minikube](##Installing-a-Single-MarkLogic-Host-to-Minikube) section.